In this guide to film storage, we will explain how to store your film negatives safely once they have been processed.

 Negative Storage Pages, sometimes known as negative sleeves, are used to protect your film from dust and scratches when they’re being stored.
 As well as keep them organised.
 They are available in a range of sizes to accommodate different film formats.

 In any guide to film storage, this is always going to be number one.
 Storage Pages are probably the most important element of your negative storage as they will be in direct contact with your film for long periods of time.
 So it is important to know that the negative sleeves you are using are up to an archival standard.

 Using negative sleeves alone is the most basic level of protection you can give your film.
 Use them with a suitable storage box or binder to improve the security of your film.

 2. Negative Storage Box

 Once you have shot more than a few rolls of film, you will need something to keep all your Negative Sleeves in.
-A Negative Storage Box is the perfect solution.
+A Negative Storage Box is a perfect solution.
 Made from an acid-free board, it is archival, durable and low cost.
-With a fitted 4 hole ringbiner, you can comfortably keep at least 100 full film sleeves in one box.
+With a fitted 4-hole ring binder, you can comfortably keep at least 100 full film sleeves in one box.
 Plus, you can easily add more boxes as you shoot more film.

-The key difference between these negative storage boxes and a regular ring binder is that they are specifically designed for the long term storage of negatives.
-All the material used are suitable for archiving.
+The key difference between these negative storage boxes and a regular ring binder is that they are specifically designed for the long-term storage of negatives.
+All the materials used are suitable for archiving.
 And, importantly, the clamshell box construction will keep your film protected from light and free from dust.

 These boxes are our most popular solution when it comes to storing film negatives and slides.
 They are great for organising any size archive.
 Make sure you keep your Negative Storage Box in a cool and dark place.
 Somewhere dry, where the temperature doesn’t fluctuate much.